How can 1 billion people who live in broader mountainous regions combat the climate emergency and remain living safely in their communities?

 - Louise Winterburn, Deputy Chief Executive, World Habitat.

-The panel will discuss how we can prepare for and respond to worsening climate crises – highlighting AKAH’s work in Pakistan to harness local indigenous knowledge, alongside technology, to create effective solutions that respond to the climate emergency, enabling people to build safer homes and communities.
+The panel discussed how we can prepare for and respond to worsening climate crises – highlighting AKAH’s work in Pakistan to harness local indigenous knowledge, alongside technology, to create effective solutions that respond to the climate emergency, enabling people to build safer homes and communities.

 This includes using the latest advances in technology to conduct hazard, vulnerability and risk assessments (HRVAs) and develop community-based disaster management and habitat development plans.